flesler/parallel/README.md

 - `-tj 2`
 - `-tj2`

+# Exit code
+Just like [GNU parallel](https://www.gnu.org/software/parallel/man.html#EXIT-STATUS) does, the exit code will be the amount of jobs that failed (up to 101).
+It means that if any job fails, "global" exit code will be non-zero as well.
+You can add `--halt-on-error` to abort as soon as one job fails.

 # Differences with [GNU parallel](https://www.gnu.org/software/parallel/man.html)
 - Added aliases to some options: `-p` -> `--pipe`, `-D` -> `--dry-run`
 - `--round-robin` is implicit when `--pipe` is used